 - Defended a transportation company in a commercial services disagreement with a customer.

 During law school, Jeanne served as an intern for the U.S. Attorney’s Office, Western District of Missouri, where she assisted with briefing in the United States v.
 Courtney prosecution in which Robert Courtney, a former pharmacist, was accused of diluting drugs to increase profits.
 Law enforcement estimates contend Courtney diluted 98,000 prescriptions given to 4,200 patients.
-In 2002, Courtney pled guilty, was convicted of pharmaceutical fraud, and was sentenced to federal prison.
-Jeanne also worked as a research assistant for now-Associate Dean Barbara Glesner-Fines, where her research was focused on topics involving ethics and civil procedure.
+In 2002, Courtney pled guilty, was convicted of pharmaceutical fraud and was sentenced to federal prison.
+Jeanne also worked as a research assistant for Barbara Glesner Fines, now dean of the University of Missouri - Kansas City School of Law, which involved researching ethics and civil procedure issues.
 Before attending law school, Jeanne worked as a paralegal, which continues to provide her with a pragmatic, unique, client-based perspective.